 Introducing the Social Diary: Why I made Poplar

 Welcome to my first blog post in this series exploring the benefits of diary keeping.
-In this post, I want to introduce myself and share what inspired me to create Poplar.
+In this post, I want to introduce myself and share what inspired me to create Poplar, an anonymous social diary I built because the internet had run out of quiet, honest places to write.

 To be honest, it just came to me one day.
 I have a wild imagination and am sometimes struck with inspiration.
-I have no experience in app development or coding, but I decided this was something I was excited enough about to actually make it a priority.
+I decided this was something I was excited enough about to make a real priority.

 I’ve also felt a great sense of dissatisfaction with social media.
 It feels like there’s so much more space and loneliness between us all, despite seeing each other’s lives through such an invasive lens.

 I initially found much joy in things like Facebook and Instagram, loving to share my life with others and enjoy theirs.
-But recently, I've had little inspiration to post.
-It's not that I don't lead a wonderful life; I just don't think it's a good idea to expose our lives online so openly.
+But recently, I’ve had little inspiration to post.
+It’s not that I don’t lead a wonderful life; I just don’t think it’s a good idea to share our lives so openly online.

 And yet I still open Facebook and Instagram several times a day, out of compulsion, to doomscroll through my hundreds of followers’ posts.